 - you have any discharge that occurs without sexual activity

-This discharge could be the sign of an STD, allergic reaction, or UTI, and will need medical treatment.
+This discharge could be the sign of an STI, allergic reaction, or UTI, and will need medical treatment.